libuv/libuv/docs/src/threadpool.rst

 .. c:member:: void* uv_work_t.reserved[0]

-    Space for user-defined arbitrary data. libuv does not use this field.
+    Space for arbitrary data. libuv does not use this field.
+    This is intended for use by an executor implementation.

 .. c:member:: uv_loop_t* uv_work_t.loop

     Loop that started this request and where completion will be reported.
     Readonly.

+.. c:member:: uv_work_cb uv_work_t.work_cb

+    Executed off of the event loop.

+.. c:member:: uv_after_work_cb uv_work_t.after_work_cb

+    Executed on the main loop once the work_cb has returned.
+    May be NULL.

 .. seealso:: The :c:type:`uv_req_t` members also apply.